appvia/terraform-aws-landing-zones/examples/github_repository/README.md

 - Require status checks for all changes
 - Use environment protection for production deployments
 - Regularly review and audit repository access
+- Enable vulnerability alerts for security scanning
+- Use signed commits for enhanced security
+- Configure appropriate bypass allowances for emergencies

 ## Troubleshooting

 ### Common Issues

 1. **Authentication Errors**: Ensure your GitHub token has the necessary permissions
+   - Required scopes: `repo`, `admin:org`, `admin:repo_hook`
+   - For organizations: `admin:org_hook` scope may be needed

 2. **Organization Access**: Verify you have admin access to the organization
+   - Check that your token has organization admin permissions
+   - Ensure the organization allows repository creation

 3. **Repository Name Conflicts**: Ensure repository names are unique within the organization
+   - Repository names must be unique within the organization
+   - Check for existing repositories with the same name

 4. **Status Check Names**: Verify status check names match exactly with your CI/CD setup
+   - Status check names are case-sensitive
+   - Ensure your CI/CD system is configured with the exact same names

+5. **Branch Protection Issues**: Common branch protection problems
+   - Ensure the default branch exists before applying branch protection
+   - Check that required status checks are properly configured in your CI/CD

+6. **Environment Protection**: Issues with environment configuration
+   - Ensure environment names don't conflict with existing environments
+   - Verify reviewer users/teams exist in the organization

+7. **Collaborator Permissions**: Problems with collaborator access
+   - Ensure collaborator usernames are correct and exist
+   - Check that permission levels are valid (read, write, admin)

 ### Debugging